-Here’s the perfect gift for yourself; a designer belt at a great price.
-This designer belt with its glossy black leather and gold-tone letters is impressive looking.
+Here’s the perfect gift for yourself: a designer belt at a great price.
+This designer belt with its eye-catching olive leather and almost abstract art-style signature buckle is seriously impressive.

 8. Saint Laurent Grain Leather Belt

 Cardi B said it best.
-“He buy me Yves Saint Laurent, and a new whip.”
+“He buy me Yves Saint Laurent and a new whip.”
 In this case, the “he” is yourself and the “new whip” is your 2007 Toyota Corolla, but hey, at least you’ll be looking A+ in this leather YSL belt.
 This bad boy is 100% grain leather and made right in Italy, as expected.
-Pair it with a tux at your next formal event, wear it to the office on a casual day at work or even for your next date night.
+Pair it with a tux at your next formal event, or wear it to the office or even for your next date night.
 It’s all up to you.

 There are a lot of cool belt buckles when it comes to the best men’s designer belts, but so far this one from Loewe is taking the cake.
-This superfluid “L” logo keeps changing its shape every time you look at it.
+This superfluid “L” logo seems to change its shape every time you look at it.
 The anagram could be a butterfly, two people kissing … you get the idea.

-10. Louis Vuitton LV Initiales Everyday 40mm Reversible Belt
+10. Louis Vuitton LV Initials 40mm Reversible Belt

-I know what you’re thinking, how is anything designer considered to be a smart financial investment?
-Welp, if you do a bit of research, you’ll keep running into articles where it turns out that nicely taken care of designer leather goods can, especially if they’re a classic or limited edition style, be resold for much more than the original price.
-This Louis Vuitton belt could be considered to be like buying a promising stock.
+How can anything designer be considered a smart financial investment?
+Nicely cared-for designer leather goods can, especially classic or limited edition styles, be resold for much more than the original price.
+This Louis Vuitton belt could be considered a promising stock.
+The inspiration for the belt’s design was passport stamps and yes, it’s a limited edition belt that reverses to black.

 BEST FOR MINIMALISTS

 Martin Margiela never gave an interview throughout his tenure at the label that bears his name.
 Even today as an artist, he won’t do it.
-His brand reflects his philosophy; create stellar work, and let the materials speak for themselves.
-His leather belt is an ode to minimalism as the sleek double buckle has the logo discretely engraved on it.
+His brand reflects his philosophy: create stellar work that speaks for itself.
+His leather belt is an ode to minimalism, with the logo discreetly engraved on the sleek buckle.

 12. Fendi FF Logo-Print Belt

-Here’s a piece of fashion trivia for you; Karl Lagerfeld oversaw (and designed) Chanel, Fendi, and his own line.
-It makes you wonder if Uncle Karl ever slept.
-This men’s designer belt uses the house’s double F logo, which was also designed by Lagerfeld, and is highlighted with silver studs along its length.
+Here’s a piece of fashion trivia for you: Karl Lagerfeld oversaw (and designed) Chanel, Fendi and his own line.
+This men’s designer belt uses the house’s double F logo — also designed by Lagerfeld — and is highlighted with silver studs along its length.

 13. Rag & Bone Rugged Belt

-This top American brand is known for its sleek and handsome menswear and is only eighteen years old, but as young as it (relatively) is, Rag& Bone’s designs dominate the denim space.
+This top American brand is known for its sleek and handsome menswear, and Rag& Bone’s designs dominate the denim space.
 This suede belt has a slightly rough finish making it the perfect companion for jeans and cords.